This started as music.

 Everyone feels it.

 Johnny feels it too, although he doesn’t yet understand what it means.
-It registers somewhere deeper than thought, somewhere closer to instinct.
+It hits somewhere deeper than thought, somewhere closer to instinct.

 The guitar answers from the stage, the rhythm tightening again, pulling breath into alignment with it.